jfjelstul/LEGO-Star-Wars-analysis/README.md

 ![](plots/4-most-common-characters.png)

 Of the 380 unique characters in our sample, 187 are human, 106 are aliens, 77 are droids, and 10 are humanoid, but it's unclear from cannon whether they're human or alien.
-There are 67 unique species of alien.
+There are 67 unique species of alien (some species are unknown).
 The most common species are Zabraks (6), Ewoks (5), Weequay (5), Geonosians (4), Mon Calamari (4), Twi'leks (4), and Wookiees (4).

 ## How LEGO depicts conflict